zkmoney/mantl/roles/kubernetes/README.rst

 <https://aster.is/blog/2016/03/11/the-hamburger-of-kubernetes-service-types/>`_),
 then connect on the assigned port on any Kubernetes worker node.
 Consul service integration will happen in a future release.

+The Kubernetes dashboard is also available at ``/dashboard`` from the Mantl UI.